Key takeaways:

 • Excessive intake of alcohol: Excess alcohol consumption can cause people to gain weight around their abdomen.
 Alcohol consumption can also lead to other health conditions like liver disease and inflammation, which can impact weight and be linked to belly fat.

 • Stress: The body produces a hormone called cortisol under stress.
 Cortisol is a steroid hormone that helps control and manage stress.
 In a stressed condition, we often and sometimes unconsciously reach for food.
-Excess production of cortisol when stressed can cause the excess calories from those foods to get stored around the belly.
+Excess production of cortisol, when stressed, can cause the excess calories from those foods to get stored around the belly.

 • Lack of exercise: You will likely gain weight when you don't exercise regularly.
 When you eat foods without burning up fat, the calories can become excess, leading to increased belly fat.